tahirmahm123/desktop-app/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
 name: "Bug report"
-about: Report a bug in IVPN Desktop app
+about: Report a bug in VPN Desktop app
 ---

 # Bug report